-On August 4, the L.A.
-County Department of Public Health announced it will not grant reopening waivers until the county case rate is below the threshold set by the state Department of Public Health (200 cases per 100,000 residents).
+Previously, the L.A.
+County Department of Public Health had announced it would not grant reopening waivers until the county case rate is below the threshold set by the state Department of Public Health (200 cases per 100,000 residents).

 Los Angeles County Department of Public Health announces that, for now, it will NOT consider requests for waivers to reopen elementary schools.— Carla Javier (@carlamjavier) August 4, 2020